Hkentaro/Hkentaro/README.md

 - 👋 Hi, I’m @Hkentaro
-- 👀 I’m interested in Programing,fotball
+- 👀 I’m interested in Programming,football
 - 🌱 I’m currently learning C#,JavaScript
 - 💞️ I’m looking to collaborate on anyone
 - 📫 How to reach me anytime mentions